benjiqq/protomarket/law/asset_reg.md

 # Governance of a global market place

+# Governance versus Regulation

-Bitcoin is mostly a currency, but also potentially contract and asset transfer system.
-When the technology- and financial industry gets excited about "blockchain", what they really mean is the ability to transfer assets.
+Bitcoin is mostly a currency, but also potentially a contract and asset transfer system.
+When the technology- and financial industry gets excited about "blockchain", what they really mean is mostly the ability to transfer assets.
 However, there is no alignment among jurisdictions what assets, property and contracts are.
 In particular transfer of property through exchanges ("marketplaces") is also heterogenous.
 Regulation, self-regulation and governance should be carefully distinguished.
-Regulation often implies a top-down process of nation states and large corporations dictating the state of affairs (how likely is a citizen to affect global banking regulation?).
+Regulation often implies a top-down process of nation states and large corporations dictating the state of affairs (how likely is a citizen to affect global banking regulations or monetary policy?).
 Self-regulation and governance are a bottom up process of engagement.

 ## Regulation of cryptocurrencies